outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

        Usually there are several search outputs numerated (1, 2, 3 ...).
 Press the number to enter the kernel option.
    7. *exit* or two successive ESCs to get back.
-   8. When confronted with issues related to kernel options, we can choose 'M' instead of 'Y' which might be a solution.
+   8. When confronted with issues related to kernel options, we can choose M instead of Y which might be a solution.

    Suppose we have an old *.config* backup: